MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/eventgrid-readme.md

 ms.devlang: python
 ms.service: eventgrid
 ---
-# Azure Event Grid client library for Python - Version 4.9.0
+# Azure Event Grid client library for Python - version 4.9.0

 Azure Event Grid is a fully-managed intelligent event routing service that allows for uniform event consumption using a publish-subscribe model.